ccjjmartin/oop/README.md

 company to find ways to add more content to the website.
 In order to work your way up the corporate ladder you must design a system that is:

-1) Object orientated in php
+1. Object orientated in php

-2) Easily extensible in the future
+2. Easily extensible in the future

-3) Able to accept the following file types:
+3. Able to accept the following file types:
-  a) Text files (csv)
+  1. Text files (csv)
-  b) Yaml files (yml)
+  2. Yaml files (yml)
-  c) For the zealous enough ... twitter feeds.
+  3. For the zealous enough ... twitter feeds.

-4) You will need to provide basic coverage using php unit testing.
+4. You will need to provide basic coverage using php unit testing.

 As always, should you or any of your team be caught or killed, the Secretary will disavow any knowledge of your actions.
 This recording will self-destruct in